Fedeperrone98/ANAWS-project/README.md

 ## Quantum Internet

- Implement a simulated version of 2-steps entanglement purification.
+ Implemention of a simulated version of 2-steps entanglement purification.